pmq20/node-packer/node/doc/api/modules.md

 On Windows, `NODE_PATH` is delimited by semicolons (`;`) instead of colons.

-`NODE_PATH` was originally created to support loading modules from varying paths before the current [module resolution][] algorithm was frozen.
+`NODE_PATH` was originally created to support loading modules from varying paths before the current [module resolution][] algorithm was defined.

 `NODE_PATH` is still supported, but is less necessary now that the Node.js ecosystem has settled on a convention for locating dependent modules.